Prospective Clinical Psychology Graduate Students

-- 3 Letters of recommendation (if it is impossible to use Interfolio have recommenders mail the letter along with this recommeder form to the address above)
+- 3 Letters of recommendation, PLEASE NOTE: If your letter writers find it impossible to upload letters to Interfolio have them mail the letter to the above address in a sealed and signed envelope.

 - GRE scores and Toefl scores-scores should be sent electronically (Toefl only needed if International and 1st language is not English)